 Millennials widely adopt Direct-to-consumer businesses (D2C).
 Many brands utilize platforms like Instagram, Snapchat, and Tiktok to promote their products and services to reach this target group.

 73% of Millennials are social media addicts, but the more they connect, the more lonesome they feel.
-So they find ways to spend their weekends outside, traveling somewhere, chilling out at their favourite cafes, or showing off luxurious lifestyles on Instagram.
+So they find ways to spend their weekends outside, travelling somewhere, chilling out at their favourite cafes, or showing off luxurious lifestyles on Instagram.
 Stats found that 77% of Millennials tend to buy drinks and post on social media every week, resulting in growth for cafes, bubble tea shops, or any drink stalls that are popular at the time.

-Homes and habitations have become the top choice to invest for Millennials.
+Homes and habitations have become the top choice to invest in for Millennials.
 Home products have gained popularity among them accordingly, and they like to decorate their habitats based upon the slow-life philosophy; solid coloured or Nordic styled furniture is in high demand compared to luxurious decoration.

 Millennials prioritise their wellness the most and have become the group of consumers that drive this market segment, leading to the emergence of fitness courses and the clean food market that gained $4.2 trillion in revenue in the past five years.
 Furthermore, they tend to look for activities that bring about their work-life balance, such as ASMR relaxation or Slow Travel trends to get away from all worldly stress.